 Family vacation trips during the regular school year are discouraged because of the number of days students are absent during that time.
-When families decide to take vacations during the academic school year and days of schools will be missed, a written request for the absence must be made.
+When families decide to take vacations during the academic school year and days of school will be missed, a written request for the absence must be made.
 It must be signed by the parents and given to your child's building administrator at least 5 days before leaving.
 This allows teachers to prepare for work to be made up in advance.
+These absences will be counted as unexcused.